catocatocat0/ProotOS/README.md

 Comes with boop functionality!
 Use any sensor like capacitive, buttons or even IR!

-Has microhpone capabilities with max4466 microphones!
+Has microphone and talking animation capabilities using the max4466!

 ## Instructions: